grassLEE/grassLeeBlog/blog/2023/preparing-with-python/index.md

 ![image of example excel chart](https://raw.githubusercontent.com/grassLEE/grassleeblog/main/images/excel_project_example.png)

-You’ll notice the column 'A' features a long list of names.
+You’ll notice that column 'A' features a long list of names.
 Now, if we wanted to extract that information, we could just copy/paste the data into a Word doc and call it a day.
 However, that option is quite limiting in terms of formatting and modularity.
 This can become further complicated if our example list features several duplicate values.

 Let's take a look at an example with these values pasted directly, we will end up with a crude copy of the list such as this sample.
 ## Sample Copy/Paste - With Formatting